USCIS Interviews for Green Cards in Doraville

 The typical I-485 interview lasts about a half-hour.
 You will be sworn in by an immigration officer and asked a series of questions about your application and whether you’ve experienced any significant changes since you submitted your I-485 (Adjustment of Status).

 If you’re requesting an adjustment of status due to a marriage, you may expect some more personal questions about your relationship.
-The USCIS agent has to determine whether your marriage is real, so they may ask you some questions to make sure your marriage is not fraudulent.
+The USCIS agent has to determine whether your marriage is real, so they may ask you some questions in your green card interview to make sure your marriage is not fraudulent.

 Please note that while some interviewees get an approval on the day of their interview, it’s also not uncommon to have to wait for a written notice.
 Don’t worry if the USCIS agent tells you that you’ll get a decision in the mail — it doesn’t mean that your I-485 has been denied.
 However, if it’s been 90 days or more since your adjustment of status interview and you don’t have a decision, you should contact your immigration lawyer and request an update.